xenonsin/RPGDatabaseManger/README.md

 1. Start working on a task

-2. Branch out of master using a descriptive name (i.e. DialogueBranch)
+2. Branch out of develop using a descriptive name (i.e. DialogueBranch)

 3. Commit frequently with clear messages